Support for Events

 Who is eligible to apply?

-Applications will be accepted from approved Norwegian research organisations, companies, groups of companies, public entities and organisations that have been issued an enterprise number under the Register of Business Enterprises.
-See here for the list of approved Norwegian research organisations and the definition of public sector bodies.
+The call is open to approved Norwegian research organisations, companies, public sector entities and non-governmental organisations.
+See here for the list of approved Norwegian research organisations and definition of public sector.
+Sole proprietorships are not eligible to apply.

 Who can participate in the project?